NxPKG/khulnasoft-docs/content/support/Troubleshooting/HTTP Status Codes/HTTP Status Codes.md

 ### Proxy server

 The server(s) that sit between the origin server and the client.
-Cloudflare is a proxy server for example.
+Khulnasoft is a proxy server for example.

 ### Client